Skip to main content Skip to accessibility

 The compensatory allowance

-The compensatory allowance will be available to all couples who were married or in a civil partnership before 1 January 2022.
+The compensatory allowance will be available to couples who:

 Receiving the compensatory allowance

-- if you fill out individual tax returns, we will need to receive both of them before we can calculate any compensatory allowance
+If you fill out individual tax returns, we will need to receive both returns before we can calculate any compensatory allowance.

-You will only need the compensatory allowance if one spouse or civil partner's income is less than the single allowance in that year.
+You will get the compensatory allowance if one spouse or civil partner's income is less than the single allowance in that year.

 Changes in the amount of tax you each pay